 Stockholm operates a municipal accommodation agency where you can also register.
 The cost of joining their waiting list for accommodation is about SEK 250 per year.
 Waiting times vary from one residential area to another, where the inner city, not surprisingly, has the longest waiting times.
-But generally speaking waiting times have been decreasing in recent years.

 The city also operates a system called Bostadssnabben for apartments that are ready for immediate occupancy on a first-come, first-served basis.
 The site collects a number of rental apartments available through private landlords.

-http://www.lagenhetsportal.se/
+www.lagenhetsportal.se/